ehabmohamed/projects/README.md

 ## [Sentiment Analysis using Bag-of-Words Approach](https://github.com/ehabmohamed/projects/blob/master/SentimentAnalysis/SentimentAnalysis.ipynb)

 The project targets to predict the tweets which refer to a disaster event.
 Bag-of-words for the tweets is created and words are converted to lemmas after removing any stop words.

-A Multinomial Naive Bayes model is then trained to perform 80% accuraccy.
+Then, a Multinomial Naive Bayes model is trained to perform 80% accuraccy.

 For the code notebook [click here](https://github.com/ehabmohamed/projects/blob/master/SentimentAnalysis/SentimentAnalysis.ipynb).